 Frequently Asked Questions

-First, we’re a community that loves God and loves people.
+We’re a church family who love God, and aspire to love each other and our world well.
 That’s at the heart of everything we are and do.
 It means that each of us is living towards a deeper love for God and knowledge of God.
 We are working out life together in the context of different life experiences, cultures and stages of life.

 The Bible tells us that the earth is the God’s, and everything in it.
 This means that God is interested in all matters of life, society and culture.
 We believe that every Christian is called to live in a way that displays God’s love and care to the world through declaring the good news of what Jesus has done, engaging with our culture and caring for those who are disadvantaged.